-West Virginia gov: Suspended, convicted justice resigning
+West Virginia high court scandal: convicted justice resigns

 - White House shares doctored video to support punishment of journalist Jim Acosta

+Loughry couldn’t be reached for comment and phone and email messages seeking comment from his attorney, John A. Carr, were not immediately returned.

+Justice recently called a special legislative session for Tuesday, saying in his proclamation that it would consider removing Loughry from his post.

-Loughry and three other justices were impeached by the West Virginia House in August over questions involving lavish office renovations that evolved into accusations of corruption, incompetence and neglect of duty.
+Loughry and three other justices were impeached by the West Virginia House in August over questions involving lavish office renovations that evolved into varying accusations of corruption, incompetence and neglect of duty.
 One of them, Justice Beth Walker, was cleared of an impeachment charge at a Senate trial last month.

+The West Virginia Supreme Court last month effectively halted the Legislature’s remaining efforts to impeach the state’s justices as a violation of the separate of power doctrine.
+The court ruled that the Senate lacks jurisdiction to pursue its impeachment trial of Justice Margaret Workman.

+The Senate had postponed Workman’s trial after the presiding judge didn’t show up following the court ruling.
+A panel of acting justices said the court’s decision to stop Workman’s impeachment hearing also applies to retired Justice Robin Davis and Loughry, who had petitioned the court to intervene.